anpham6/squared/README.md

 ### ALL: Public Properties and Methods

 There is no official documentation as this project is still in early development.
-The entire source code is available on GitHub if you need further clarification.
-Most methods will return a Promise.
+The entire source code including TypeScript definitions are available on GitHub if you need further clarification.

 ```javascript
 .settings // see user preferences section